ChunmingHe/FEDER/README.md

 }
 ```
 ## Acknowledgement
-The code is built on [Concealed Object Detection](https://github.com/GewelsJI/SINet-V2).
+The code is built on [SINet V2](https://github.com/GewelsJI/SINet-V2).
 Please also follow the corresponding licenses.
 Thanks for the awesome work.